Gimly-Blockchain/did-siop-auth-web-demo/README.md

 AUTH_REQUEST_EXPIRES_AFTER_SEC=300
 MOCK_AUTH_RESPONSE=false
 ```

-(Except for the IP address this is a valid configuration to test with.)
+Except for the IP address this is a valid configuration to test with.
+You will need to replace it with the public IP interface/address where this
+server will be running and make sure it is accessible from your phone and the port is open in the firewall.

 #### Build & start

 From the root directory

 - yarn global add concurrently
 - yarn global add ts-node
 - yarn install-all